Animadversio/GAN-Geometry/README.md

 # "A Geometric Analysis of Deep Generative Image Models and Its Applications" Official Code

-This repo curate generic toolkits for **analyzing the latent geometry of generative models**, and using the goemetric information to improve on various applications like GAN interpretability, inversion, optimization in latent space.
+This repo provides generic toolkits for **analyzing the latent geometry of generative models**, and using the goemetric information to improve on various applications like GAN interpretability, inversion, optimization in latent space.

 Specifically, it can compute the Riemannian metric tensor of the latent space of the generator, pulling back certain image distance function (e.g. LPIPS).
-Then the eigen structure of the metric tensor will yield useful information about the interpretable axes (usually in top eigen space), and efficient ways to explore in the latent space.
+Then the eigen structure of the metric tensor will yield useful information about the interpretable axes (usually in the top eigen space), and efficient ways to explore in the latent space.

 A work published in ICLR 2021.